jasmine/jasmine.github.io/setup/nodejs.md

 Jasmine runner to include.
 You may use dir glob strings.

 `spec_dir` is used as a prefix for all `spec_files` and `helpers`.
 Helpers are executed before specs.
+For any example of some helpers see the [react tutorial](/tutorials/react_with_npm)

 ```javascript
 {